As a maritime player with a global presence at sea and onshore, we recognize our social, environmental, and ethical responsibility.

 At Clipper Bulk, our working culture is built on empowerment, responsibility and continuous growth from day one.

-We believe that a sustainable workplace depends on a strong commitment to both physical and mental well-being.
-That’s why we support our people through a range of health-focused initiatives and programs, promoting a healthy work-life balance and a culture where care and support are part of everyday life.
+That’s why we support our people through a range of health-focused initiatives and programs, fostering a healthy work-life balance and a culture where care and support are part of everyday life.

 Continuous learning and development is at the core of how we grow.
 We promote individual and team growth through mentoring, knowledge sharing, and opportunities for both personal and professional advancement.